 3. The Amazon Rainforest, South America

-With a whopping 2,100,000 square miles of rainforest, it is hardly surprising the Amazon made our list of top natural holiday hotspots.
+With a whopping 2,100,000 square miles of rainforest, it is hardly surprising that Amazon made our list of top natural holiday hotspots.
 Representing more than half of the world’s remaining rainforests, any trip here will be truly spectacular and give you the opportunity to explore an area that boosts unparalleled diversity when it comes to plant and animal species.
 According to estimates, there are 2.5 million species of insect in the rainforest with around 2,000 birds and mammals and tens of thousands of plants.

 4. Ontario, Canada

 Home to Niagara Falls, this is another obvious inclusion on our list.
 Actually a collection of three waterfalls, Niagara Falls boasts the highest flow rate for waterfalls in the entire world.
 Whilst many people are aware of its many accolades, something which continues to surprise is the green color of the water.
 This is caused by dissolved salts which are generated by natural erosion which occurs at the falls.